T-MSD/Javascript-Projects/Tic-Tac-Toe/README.md

 - player.rb: Defines the Player class, which handles player logic, including taking turns and making moves.

 - main.rb: Entry point of the application.
 It starts the game by initializing and running an instance of the Game class.

+## License

+This project is open-source and available under the [MIT License](https://github.com/T-MSD/Learning-Projects/blob/main/LICENSE).